rostmichael/Datasets-and-snippets/README.md

 # Datasets and some snippets  💫

-In this repository I store dataframes and small scripts to support the teaching of *Biostatistics I* and *Biostatistics II*.
+In this repository I store dataframes and small scripts to support the teaching of *Biostatistics I* and *Biostatistics II* and *Time Series*.

 If you encounter/find an error or can adjust the script more optimally, please let me know.
 I will be glad.
 You can reach me at rost@fzt.jcu.cz